AshwinGeoPhilip/AshwinGeoPhilip/README.md

 - Received Employee Awards for my performance during various project execution activities.
 - Best Software Project Award during college in 2018.
-- Published project in the Journal "Recent Trends in Electronics and Communication."
+- Published project in the Journal "Recent Trends in Electronics and Communication.